Table of Contents

 Before diving into the list of hot peppers, it's important to understand how heat is measured.
 The Scoville scale, developed by Wilbur Scoville in 1912, measures the amount of capsaicin in a pepper, which is the compound responsible for the heat sensation.

 Scoville units (SHU) range from 0 (no heat) to over 2 million (for the Carolina Reaper).
-Here’s a quick breakdown:
+Bell peppers (0 SHU) are not considered hot peppers but serve as the baseline for measurement.
+Here's a breakdown of common hot peppers:

 This scale helps you choose the right pepper based on your heat tolerance.
-If you're new to spicy food, start with milder options like bell peppers or jalapeños and work your way up!
+If you're new to spicy food, start with milder options like jalapeños or serranos and work your way up!

 The Complete List of Hot Peppers